kndl/tumbleweed-pioneer/_pages/about.md

 ## Mission
 We believe that humans connect to one another through how they represent their experiences.
 Our mission is to unite the individual or organization with their broader community by delivering a message crafted with precision.
 Communication is a power available to everyone who is ready to welcome clarity.

-Head over to Substack for the [Tumbleweed Pioneer blog](https://tumbleweedpioneer.substack.com/).